 Students will have the opportunity to complete up to six 6-week laboratory rotations beginning in the fall semester of the first year.
+The rotation laboratories may be selected at either UTHSC or St. Jude (or both), whereas minimally one UTHSC-based laboratory rotation is required.
 After two rotations with CDB-track faculty members, students may choose a mentor or continue with additional rotations.
 If a student decides to choose a mentor outside of the CDB-track faculty, at least two rotations with CDB-track faculty members must be completed before a mentor can be declared.